Jurassic Coast England, UK Travel Guide

 Dormitory-style rooms mean less personal space in comparison with other options.

-Direct connection with the natural environment, often offering gorgeous scenery.
+Direct connection with the wildlife and landscape, often offering gorgeous scenery.

 Pitches typically cost less, making it an economical choice for outdoor lovers.